-Airplane Boeing 737-900ER (739) Delta Air Lines has 3 classes on board with total of 180 seats.
-Use airplane seat map to find which ones are more comfortable and which ones should be avoided.
+Airplane Boeing 737-900ER (739) Delta Air Lines with 3 classes and 180 seats on board.
+Use airplane seat map to find which ones are more comfortable and which should be avoided.

 The wall curves in and out to accommodate the windows.
 The "divider" between them juts out into your shoulder in this seat.
 Be great to know which seats have this issue so we can avoid them.
 Always nice to get the extra inch or two of shoulder space in window when window is aligned with shoulder

 Horribly tight bulkhead.
 Fine if you are 5’ tall or less.
 Trays are in the Armrest so they are more narrow and then this ridiculous “leg room” on a 5 hour flight.

 hard and very narrow seats, very less space everywhere, overnight-flight is a torture. much worse than a newer and bigger 767